Guide To Unblocking Your Bathroom Sink

 Unravel the hanger using pliers to get a straight wire, and bend one of its ends to form a hook-like shape.
 We’d strongly recommend gloves for this step, as the wire might cut or scratch your hands.

-Then, remove the drain stopper and insert the hook of the wire.
-Keep pushing it in until you face resistance- this will likely be the source of the blockage.
-Slowly rotate the wire in an anticlockwise or clockwise motion for the hook to collect the debris.
+Then, remove the drain stopper and insert the wire hook.
+Keep pushing it in until you face resistance—this will likely be the source of the blockage.
+Slowly rotate the wire in an anticlockwise or clockwise motion so that the hook can collect the debris.

 Once you think you have done enough, pull it slowly to bring out the collected gunk.
-Repeat it a few times until you have removed most of the debris.
-Put back the sink stopper and pour hot water for final flushing.
+Repeat this process a few times until you have removed most of the debris.
+Then, put back the sink stopper and pour hot water for the final flushing.

-Plungers work best when the stagnant water in the sink doesn’t flow down, which is generally caused by a clogged drain stopper.
+Plungers work best when stagnant water in the sink doesn’t flow down, which is generally caused by a clogged drain stopper.
 Place the bathroom plunger head close to the drain stopper and create an airtight seal around it.
-At the same time, block any other drain openings by inserting old racks.
+At the same time, insert old racks to block any other drain openings.

 Then, use the handle to employ gentle to-and-fro motions.
 This will help break down the clog and restore the water flow.